CSCfi/csc-user-guide/docs/apps/blast.md

 ```text
 blast_clusterrun
 ```
-This lists the temporary directrotes of your unfinished pb blast jobs.
-You can check the jobnuber of your blast job from the directoryname.
+This lists the temporary directories of your unfinished pb blast jobs.
+You can check the job number of your blast job from the directory name.
 Use this number with _-jobid_ option to define the pb blast job you wish to reconnect to.

 ```text
 blast_clusterrun -jobid some-number